Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 We present an illustrative example of the workflow in Figure~\ref{fig:semantc-example} that extracts and merges DeFi semantics from three distinct DEX projects, UniswapV2~\cite{uniswapv2}, UniswapV3~\cite{uniswapv3}, and Curve Tricrypto~\cite{curve}.
 For UniswapV2 and UniswapV3, although their implementations are dramatically different, they share the same DeFi semantics \textit{Swap token X to token Y}, and we summarize their economic model \textit{Constant Product} into the merged semantic node.
 However, Curve Tricrypto supports swapping with three tokens, unlike the two-token swapping model of Uniswap families.
 Therefore, we consider it a distinct DeFi semantic node.

 This stage begins with an empty $\mathcal{G}^{defi}$.
 As more projects are processed, the graph is continuously updated, and knowledge about DeFi semantics accumulates over time.

 \textbf{Stage II: Vulnerability Pattern Extraction and Summarization.} This stage constructs the \textit{Vulnerability Space} subgraph by processing a set of human auditing reports associated with the analyzed projects.
 We denote the resulting subgraph as $\mathcal{G}^{vuln}$.
-The overall workflow of constructing the subgraph follows the same \textit{extracting–classifying–deduplicating} paradigm and similar prompt templates as Stage I, as illustrated in Figure~\ref{fig:categorize-prompt} and Figure~\ref{fig:extract-prompt}, but operates on auditing reports instead of source code and focuses on vulnerability-related knowledge.
+The overall workflow of constructing the subgraph follows the same \textit{extracting–classifying–deduplicating} paradigm and similar prompt templates as Stage I, \ziqiao{as presented in our artifact~\cite{figshare}}, but operates on auditing reports instead of source code and focuses on vulnerability-related knowledge.

 \begin{itemize}[leftmargin=12pt, topsep=3pt, itemsep=2pt, parsep=0pt, partopsep=0pt]

 \item \textbf{Classifying the report's attack type.} Each finding is classified into one or more attack types (e.g., \textit{Reentrancy}) using the classification prompt with predefined categories and examples.